-LTI Performance Assessment ance period to 30 June 2020 Performance category Metric Weighting Satisfied VivaGel® BV and Drug Delivery Monetisation of the VivaGel® and Drug Delivery portfolios represented by the completion of a number of commercial deals that build shareholder value and/or generate income.
+LTI Performance Assessment Performance period 1 July 2017 to 30 June 2020 Performance category Metric Weighting Satisfied VivaGel® BV and Drug Delivery Monetisation of the VivaGel® and Drug Delivery portfolios represented by the completion of a number of commercial deals that build shareholder value and/or generate income.
 40% Partially Met DEP® Platform Development of new DEP® candidates and the commercialisation of DEP® candidates.
 30% Partially Met Relative TSR Starpharma's TSR compared to the performance of the S&P/ASX300 Index over a 3-year period 30% Met 100%